 A continuation of the phonetic studies from MUS 121 - English Diction, with application of the International Phonetic Alphabet to the French language.

 Group instruction in the basic principles of vocal technique, including breathing, posture and vocalization.
-Commensurate with Music 161 - Private Voice Instruction.
+Commensurate with LSN 161 - Private Voice Instruction.
 It may be counted toward the 1-credit courses required for private instruction.

 A continuation of Vocal Technique I. It may be counted toward the 1-credit courses required for private instruction.